Latin Americans hail Francis as man to lead troubled Church

 But the man who was widely reported to have come second to Joseph Ratzinger for the papacy in 2005 is not seen as bringing many changes to the way Church is run this time round.

-Donna Doucette, executive director of Voice of the Faithful, a group based outside Boston of lay Catholics that formed in reaction to the clergy sex scandals to advocate Church reform, said: "He certainly is not one who is a liberation theologian."

-"It remains to be seen whether he is a person of the 21st century or the 17th century," she added.

-For the faithful across the world though, his outlook mattered less, at least for now, than his origins and his quiet, calm demeanor as he was announced to the vast crowd in St Peter's Square - thanking God for choosing such a messenger.
+For Catholics across the world though, his outlook mattered less, at least for now, than his origins and his quiet, calm demeanour as he was announced to the vast crowd in St Peter's Square - thanking God for choosing such a messenger.

-Jorge Bergoglio is known in his native Argentina as a modest man from a middle class family who is content to travel by bus and is deeply concerned about the social inequalities rife in his homeland and across Latin America.
+Jorge Bergoglio is known in his native Argentina as a modest man from a middle class family who is content to travel by bus.
+He is media shy and deeply concerned about the social inequalities rife in his homeland and across Latin America.

-Claudio Gimenez, head of the Roman Catholic church in Paraguay, said: "This is a benefit for all of Latin America, not just Argentina."

 "I've been shouting and screaming.
 It wasn't like an obvious, well known name or popular contender ...
 This is clearly a divine touch.
 The first Jesuit, the first from Latin America, something new."